|

 Grading.
 There will be two unit tests, several short quizzes and a

-final exam.
-Your work will be weighted as follows: quizzes (total) --
+Your work will be weighed as follows: quizzes (total) --

 12%; first unit test - 25%; second unit test - 30%;